 Tell your family, friends, and co-workers what they should do if you have a severe allergic reaction.
 Include:

-Starting CPR if you stop breathing.
+When to start CPR.
+They should start CPR if you stop breathing.

 Tell all of your healthcare providers about your allergies.